ShinMaywa US-2: Export opportunities

 Since the early 2010s, the Indian Navy has an established requirement for between 12 and 18 US-2 amphibians configured as search and rescue aircraft at an anticipated cost of US$1.65 billion.
 The Indian Coast Guard has also shown interest in procuring three aircraft for its own purposes.
 It is expected that, if procured, several of these amphibians would be stationed in the Andaman and Nicobar Islands.
 Indian authorities have reportedly been keen to have the US-2 assembled in India via a licensing arrangement.
 Performing final assembly of the aircraft locally is expected to cost 25% less than in Japan.
 Negotiations between the two nations commenced during 2011.

 The process of finalising purchase arrangements for the aircraft, which would represent the first sale of military equipment by Japan to India since the Second World War, have been protracted.
 During October 2016, ShinMaywa announced that it had reduced the offered price to around US$113 million per aircraft.
 At one point, there were expectations that Japan and India would be signing a contract for the US-2 purchase during November 2016.
 The decision was deferred by Indian defence minister Manohar Parrikar.
 During March 2018, Japanese ambassador to India Kenji Hiramatsu informed The Hindu Business Line that talks between the two nations were still in progress.
 During April 2018, ShinMaywa signed a memorandum of understanding with Indian conglomerate Mahindra Group in support of future Indian sales.
+As of 2021, further negotiations were stopped due to disagreement on pricing.

 Another prospective customer is Indonesia, which has been reportedly concerned by a growing Chinese military presence across the islands of the South China Sea.
 It has been speculated that Indonesia could be a key partner in the production of the US-2, potentially competing with India for workshare in the programme.
 Reportedly, without implementing outsourced production, ShinMaywa is unlikely to be unable to promptly fulfil the needs of a third customer due to its limited production capacity.
+ShinMaywa was in talks at the time with PT Dirgantara.

 There have also been reports that Thailand is interested in purchasing a number of US-2s as maritime patrol aircraft.
 The nation is reportedly seeking to bolster its surveillance and anti-submarine warfare capabilities while developing deeper defense ties between itself and Japan.

 Following a series of deadly fires in the Attica region of Greece circa July 2018, the Greek government reportedly sought to order several US-2s to replace their aging firefighting fleet.
 If the sale is completed, it would be the first major defense procurement by Greece from a Japanese supplier.